NBISweden/development-guidelines/README.md

 you're doing assembly programming for some custom chip, which we don't do).

-Avoid long lines (>75-80 characters) if possible.
+Avoid long lines (more than 75-80 characters) if possible.
 Why?
 Because it

 * benefits co-developers editing code in Emacs/Vim over SSH and/or in narrower windows (commonly around 80 characters wide).